nlsynth/iroha/README.md

 ## TODOs

 * WIP: Document
-* P1: Test and debug SSA conversion and PHI removal
 * P1: Better error handling
 * P1: More debug output from optimizers.
-* P1: Support profiling information from frontends.
 * P1: Ability to merge AXI channels.
 * P1: Connect FIFO to a dataflow table.
 * P2: Export optimizer API so that users can add own phase
 * P2: FPGA style register initialization
 * P2: I/O for embedded verilog module
-* P2: Modularize mapped resource
-* P2: Set constraint not to split related insns
 * P2: Simplify wait cycle if there's 1 multi cycle insn in a state
 * P2: Set reset polarity to embedded module.
 * P2: Allow multiple embedded module instances.
-* P2: Carry bit of adder as input/output.
 * Q: Do we need instance/module separation?
 * AXI: Allow or fail to attach both master/slave to an array.